Why are video captions important?

 4. Export the video file with embedded captions

-Why captions are important
+Why video captions are important

 There's a growing need to utilize captions in a way that benefits the hearing, native English speaking population.
 In the fast-paced world we live in, it's natural for people to consume content on the go.
-If a video is published on social media, there's a considerable chance that a lot of people will watch it while they’re on the go.
+If a video is published on social media, there's a considerable chance that a lot of people will watch it while they’re out and about.
 When creating video content, it must be assumed that it will be accessed in several different environments: on the train during a morning commute, on a lunch break or killing time in a doctor's waiting room.
 In these situations, it's unlikely that audiences will be able to listen to audio or, at the very least, not at a high volume.

 This is where captioning is a video content life-saver.